-At the top you see the Main Menu bar and below that, the Quick Access Toolbar.
+At the top you see the Main Menu bar and below that, the Ouick Access Toolbar.
 At the bottom is a status bar that contains information on the current runtime status.

 The main window contains separate child windows, or different views of the system.
-There are five default views: the boards, agent extensions, trunks, workgroups and call log.
+There are five default views: the boards, extensions, trunks, workgroups and call log.

-Additionally, if appropriate, you can also run a view of IP Trunk Traffic, which is the 6th window, at the bottom in the above example.
+Additionally, if appropriate, you can also run a view of IP Trunk Traffic, which is the sixth window, at the bottom in the above example.

 Note: If using Windows XP for AltiContact Manager Administrator or client applications, please note that for ACM Admin, the font that appears in the title of the View Windows (Extension, Trunk, etc.) is in the Windows 2000 style font and will appear small.
-To adjust, change the Active Title font in Windows XP to Tahoma (or other font).
+To adjust, change the Active Title font in Windows XP to Tahoma (or other font) or change the Window theme to Window Classic.